Only-Niharika/Only-Niharika/README.md

 # 👋 Hi, I'm Niharika!

-I'm a passionate web developer who enjoys building practical and real-world applications using **PHP, JavaScript, MySQL**, and modern web technologies.
+I'm a passionate web developer who enjoys building practical and real-world applications using modern web technologies.
 This GitHub profile is my portfolio — a place to showcase everything I’ve built and continue to improve.

 ---